This creamy Thai Peanut Hummus Recipe is loaded with spicy Thai seasonings, hints of cilantro…

 Ingredients

-- 7 spring roll rice papers
+- 7 rice papers

-- 3 small watermelon radishes sliced with a mandolin carefully
+- 3 watermelon radishes , small, sliced with a mandolincarefully

-- 8 ounces cooked rice noodles
+- 8 ounces rice noodles, cooked

 Peanut Sauce